Sbiswas001/Basic-python-programs/primes in range/README.md

 ### ⚙️ Logic Behind It

 * A number `n` is prime if it’s divisible only by `1` and `n`.
-* The program checks divisibility only up to `√n` for efficiency.
 * Non-positive numbers and 1 are excluded automatically.

 ---